Published at LIGHTWAVE (February 18, 2019)

 At that time, Ethernet Passive Optical Network (EPON) and Gigabit-Capable Passive Optical Network (GPON) were being standardized, and both were valid options to solve bandwidth requirements in the access network.
 Because EPON arrived earlier into the market, Andorra Telecom used it as a competitive advantage, to become one of the first countries in Europe to reach 100% coverage with FTTH technology back in May 2010.
 Andorra Telecom then deactivated its DSL network, making it the first country in the world to claim an all-fiber broadband footprint.

 And they did not stop there.
-In 2017, Andorra Telecom decided to evolve their fiber network infrastructure from EPON to GPON to meet the growing demand for higher speed Internet access.
+In 2017, Andorra Telecom decided to evolve its fiber network infrastructure from EPON to GPON to meet the growing demand for higher-speed Internet access.
 (GPONDoctor provided training courses and support at the initial stage of this technology migration.)

 EPON vs. GPON